westerndigitalcorporation/zonedstorage.io/docs/tools/libnvme.md

-*libnvme* is an open source user library that provides definitions and functions for interacting with nvme devices. `nvme-cli` provides convenient ways for a user to interact with nvme devices from the shell, and libnvme provides similiar access for other programs.
+*libnvme* is an open source user library that provides definitions and functions for interacting with nvme devices. `nvme-cli` provides convenient ways for a user to interact with nvme devices from the shell, and libnvme provides similar access for other programs.

 ## Overview